 They did not account for it but discovered over the 10-week Accelerator program how challenging it would be to get a recipe that creates a consistent product.
 “Because the crumpet is yeast-based, it can be quite temperamental, temperature and timing makes a big impact on the product, so I spent most of the summer honing our recipe,” said UK native Nathaniel Banks.
 One of the benefits of this year’s eLab being on a remote platform is that the team could spend most of their time in the kitchen.
 Banks stirred up over 50 batches of crumpet this summer, trying to attain the ideal recipe.

-Initially, the team was working towards a bricks and mortar café-style restaurant.
-However, as the pandemic hit and restaurants were mandated to close their doors, they did what every good entrepreneur does, pivot, and pivot again.
+Initially, the team was working towards a brick and mortar café-style restaurant.
+However, as the pandemic hit and restaurants were mandated to close their doors, they did what every good entrepreneur does: pivot and pivot again.
 “We experimented with an online-delivered service model, but because our crumpets need toasting to be at peak flavor, we went back to a physical infrastructure.
 We are looking to minimizing the space, so we are not struggling on the high street with giant rents; we are adapting to a networked micro-store space,” said Banks.